verify and parse support batch processing via the -b flag, accepting CSV, TSV, and pipe-delimited files.

 Summary statistics

-Add --summary to get aggregate statistics after the batch completes:
+Add--summary to get aggregate statistics after the batch completes:

-The summary includes counts of accept, review, and reject outcomes, plus error counts.
+accept, review, and reject outcomes, plus error counts.